Chapter 10 - Certain Iraqi and Afghan Translators and Interpreters

 If the petition is filed by a petitioner in the United States, a copy of the front and back of the petitioner’s Arrival/Departure Record (Form I-94).

-If the petition of the principal alien was revoked or terminated after its approval due to the death of the petitioning alien, the spouse or child may be eligible still for a special immigrant visa.
-This provision is applicable to a petition that included the alien as an accompanying spouse or child, and which, due to the death of the principal alien, was revoked or terminated, but would have been a basis for visa issuance if the principal alien had survived.
+If the petition of the principal immigrant was revoked or terminated after its approval due to the death of the petitioning immigrant, the spouse or child may be eligible still for a special immigrant visa.
+This provision is applicable to a petition that included the noncitizen as an accompanying spouse or child, and which, due to the death of the principal immigrant, was revoked or terminated, but would have been a basis for visa issuance if the principal immigrant had survived.

 [^ 6] See Section 1059 of the National Defense Authorization Act for Fiscal Year 2006, Pub.
 L. 109-163 (PDF), 119 Stat.
 3136, 3443 (January 6, 2006).
 See Pub.
 L. 110-242 (PDF), 122 Stat.
 1567 (June 3, 2008).